Bernardo Rezende: Coach

-In 2005, still coaching the Brazilian men team, he earned another four international medals, gold in the FIVB World League, gold at the South American Championship and gold at the FIVB World Grand Champions Cup in Japan.
+In 2005, still coaching the Brazilian men team, Rezende earned another four international medals, gold in the FIVB World League, gold at the South American Championship and gold at the FIVB World Grand Champions Cup in Japan.
 He also won silver at the America's Cup.

 In 2006, Bernardinho won the FIVB World League, for the fifth time, and the FIVB World Championship for the second time.

-The success didn't let up in 2007, with victories in the FIVB World League, the FIVB World Cup, the Pan American Games and the South American Championship.
+The success did not let up in 2007, with victories in the FIVB World League, the FIVB World Cup, the Pan American Games and the South American Championship.
 He also led a young team to second place at the America's Cup.

-In 2008, Brazil failed in the most important tournaments of the season, finishing second in Beijing Olympic Games and fourth in the FIVB World League, which Final Round was played in Rio de Janeiro.
+In 2008, Brazil failed in the most important tournaments of the season, finishing second in the Beijing Olympic Games and fourth in the FIVB World League, the Final Round of which was played in Rio de Janeiro.

 In 2009, however, the coach commanded a renewed team that won the FIVB World League, the FIVB World Grand Championship Cup and the South American Championship.

 In 2010, Brazil started the season winning the ninth title of the FIVB World League, overcoming the Italian record.
 In the end of the year, Bernardo his third FIVB World Championship title with Brazil.

-In 2011, Rezende led the Brazilian national team winning the silver medal in the FIVB World League, title and the South American Championship.
-In the end of the year, Brazil assured its spot at the London Olympic Games by finishing third in the FIVB World Cup.
+In 2011, Rezende led the Brazilian national team to winning the silver medal in the FIVB World League and a gold medal in the South American Championship.
+By the end of the year, Brazil assured its spot at the London Olympic Games by finishing third in the FIVB World Cup.

 In 2012 Rezende Once again climbed to the Olympic Games final and won silver medal.
-2013 to 2015 won silver medal 2013 FIVB World League and 2014 FIVB World League, gold medal 2013 FIVB World Grand Championship Cup, gold medal 2013 South American Championship and 2015 South American Championship and reach the final 2014 FIVB World Championship front side Poland won silver medal.
-Start 2016 with a silver medal in 2016 FIVB World League.
-Continuation year and attend in Olympic Games.
-Rezende for the fourth time accede in final and winning match final against Italy and won gold medal Rio 2016.
+From 2013 to 2015, Brazil won the silver medal in the 2013 FIVB World League and 2014 FIVB World League, gold medal in the 2013 FIVB World Grand Championship Cup, and gold medals in the 2013 South American Championship and 2015 South American Championship.
+Brazil began 2016 with a silver medal in 2016 FIVB World League.
+Rezende once again defeated his great rival Italy to win the gold medal in the Rio 2016 Olympics.